Stefal/rtkbase/README.md

 + View the satellites signal levels
 + View the base location on a map
++ Detect and configure the Gnss receiver (F9P)
-+ Start/stop various services (Sending data to a Ntrip caster, Ntrip caster, Rtcm server, Sending Rtcm stream on a radio link, Log raw data to files)
++ Start/stop various services (Sending data to a Ntrip caster, internal Ntrip caster, Rtcm server, Sending Rtcm stream on a radio link, Log raw data to files)
 + Edit the services settings
++ Convert raw data to Rinex
 + Download/delete raw data

 ## Base example: